CaptainFallaway/Discorder/README.md

 The project is very script-like since I made this in a few hours and I could not care less atm.

+## Features

+- List all relationships (friends, blocked users, etc.)
+- List all direct message channels
+- Create a DM channel with a user
+- Remove a DM channel (either a user or a group DM)
+- Get all messages from a channel (recommended to pipe out to a file or use `less`)

 ## Build

 ```bash